Sets

 Venn Diagrams and Sets

-Venn diagrams are helpful to visualize sets and how they relate.
+Venn diagrams help visualize sets and their relationships.
 It is a graphical method used to show relationships between sets.

 • A single circle shows one set.